Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Introduction

 \IEEEPARstart{A}{dvancements} in embedded systems resulting in cheap and reliable computing devices, efficient actuators and sensors, and commodity networking have paved the way toward the development of multi-robot teams conceived for varied tasks such as reconnaissance \cite{Quann17}, environment monitoring \cite{Wang19}, and target tracking \cite{Zhou19}.

 The problem of designing a multi-robot team to achieve a given task is ill-posed.
 Even with some constraints in place (\eg number of robots, capabilities available on each robot, cost, \etc) many degrees of freedom remain open to the designer.
 A choice that simplifies the design space considerably is to compose a team of homogeneous robots.
 Alternatively, a heterogeneous multi-robot team composed of {\it specialized} robots each with a different set of sensing, actuation, communication and computational capabilities, holds the promise of reducing unnecessary redundancies (and therefore, potentially cost).
-For example, if a team of robots is designed for a construction task, equipping every robot in the team with all the capabilities required for the task is impossible or prohibitively expensive.
-It has been noted that certain group level tasks can be accomplished by a heterogeneous multi-robot team where their expensive homogeneous counterparts fail~\cite{stone2000multiagent}.
-At the same time, the challenges associated with the design of heterogeneous multi-robot systems are formidable~\cite{Harvey16,parker2016multiple,Twu14,doi:10.1177/0278364906065378}.
+For example, if a team of robots is designed for a construction task, equipping every robot in the team with all the capabilities required for the task is impossible or prohibitively expensive. \final{As noted in ~\cite{stone2000multiagent}, certain tasks can be accomplished by a heterogeneous multi-robot team where their expensive homogeneous counterparts fail.} \final{At the same time, there are numerous challenges associated with the design of heterogeneous multi-robot systems } ~\cite{Harvey16,parker2016multiple,Twu14,doi:10.1177/0278364906065378}.
 These include but are not restricted to: distributing capabilities among the team members ~\cite{parker2003effect}, efficiently decomposing the overall task into subtasks and assigning them to the robots in the team according to their capabilities \cite{Prorok16}, developing languages and associated symbols for lucid communication among robots with distinct capabilities \cite{coradeschi2013short}, designing strategies to mitigate the effect of robot resource failures towards team task performance \cite{ramachandran2019resilience}.

 We focus on one question arising in heterogeneous team design -- {\em how can robots in a heterogeneous team work together by sharing resources, in order to be resilient as a team to failures of individual components?} For example, when a particular sensor on a robot fails (\eg a high resolution camera malfunctions on a robot that flies at high altitude), it may be able to rely on measurements made by a teammate nearby (\eg perhaps one that has a lower resolution camera but flies at a lower altitude).
 In the heterogeneous setting, when a fault occurs, appropriate techniques must be in place to reconfigure the underlying interaction network between the robots or redistribute roles so that each robot has access to the resources it needs within the set of robots it can communicate with.
 Importantly, it is the objective of the sub-task assigned to the robot experiencing the failure that dictates the resource the failed robot needs to access from its neighbors.
 We note that in a homogeneous setting, any teammate will have the same sensing capabilities as the stricken robot.
 While this does not make the problem of resource sharing trivial (some robots will have the right vantage point so their data can be meaningfully used by the stricken robot, while others will not) it does simplify matters significantly.